-At the ASTA’s 2013 THE TRADESHOW, travel attorney Jonathan Howe stated that simply sending the waivers are helpful if you ever need to defend yourself but a signature of acknowledgement is really your best defense.
+Travel attorney Jonathan Howe says that simply sending the waivers are helpful if you ever need to defend yourself, but a signature of acknowledgement is really your best defense.
 He also recommended sending an acknowledgement with a copy of the waiver.
 It doesn’t need to be complex, just a “Thank you we received your waiver, a copy of which is attached”.

 Looking for more?

 If you have travel agent friends that might find this useful, send it their way, or give this article a like, tweet, or +1 at the top of the article to help other agents find the page.

 We also have a side Facebook thread going on.
 It’s discussing how to get the darn travel waivers back from clients.
 A challenge in and of itself!
 Feel free to add your two cents or soak up some knowledge from other agents.

 Lastly, our resources page is great for finding our most popular articles and other resources for travel agents—check it out!

 Update 3/29/13: Just found a great resource of free sample waivers & more on travel attorney Pestronk’s site.